How Mobile Apps can boost eCommerce sales

 Private and secure portal to your account and ability to view, manage, and review all aspects of your purchases, wishlist, promotions, and loyalty points.

-Ability to support and track conversations with your support staff on questions, returns, and inquiries.
+Ability to support and track conversations with your support staff on questions, returns, and inquiries via live chat, a ticketing system to enhance your customer support.

 Personalize navigation and promote based on user profiling with eCommerce features that exist on your website.

-Survey customers based on their user behaviors and interests.
+Survey customers based on their user behaviors and interests all the while enhancing your customer service.

 The above are some of the standard benefits and improved experiences of an App sitting on the customer's phones – but how about your business?
 How do they benefit from the improved experience and ease of use to interact with you?